enaaab460/car-cost-calculator/README.md

 Branded cars are inherently more risky than clean title cars, but if they are properly discounted (25% to +50%), they might be worth it, if you can prove they were properly fixed.
 Insurance might be very expensive, or unavailable, and they might be illegal to drive on public roads, and might still require expensive or impossible repairs.

 Clean title cars can also have unwelcome surprises, since repairs done outside insurance will not affect the title.
 Car history services can simplify the process a bit, but they should not replace a proper pre-purchase inspection (PPI).
+Read about car title washing.

 ### Sources: